 How to Clear or Delete your Cache

-With the number of browsers floating around the world, and the number of versions, and also the number of blogs already demonstrating how to clear your cache, instead of regurgitating the information for you, here are a couple videos that should help you figure out how to clear your cache.
+With the number of browsers floating around the world, and the number of versions, and also the number of blogs already demonstrating how to clear your cache, instead of regurgitating the information for you, here is one video that goes through each browser and shows you how to delete your cache.

 Understanding the simple concept of what cache is and how it’s used by browsers to increase your surfing speed will help you in the future.
 No longer will someone say to you ‘clear your cache’ and leave you thinking they wanted to rob you, but walked off instead.
 No, cache is a good thing and helpful, but from time to time, things can go haywire and you’ll need to delete your cache.

 As always, if there are further questions please feel free to ask!

 Originally published on 1/12/2009